Costa Rica Offshore Corporation

 corporation is a useful vehicle for managing your business and financial affairs no matter where you might

-business and investment advantages can be gained through its neighbouring country of
+Further business, banking and investment advantages can be gained through its

 San José, Costa Rica